-Energy, as a concept, provides a conceptual tool that brings together many understandings about natural phenomena, materials, and the processes of change.
+The concept of energy provides a conceptual tool that brings together many understandings about natural phenomena, materials, and the processes of change.
 Energy, whether transmitted or transformed, is the driving force of both movement and change.
 Students learn to describe energy in terms of its effects and, over time, develop a concept of energy as something inherent within the interactions of materials, the processes of life, and the functioning of systems.

 The following General Learning Outcomes (GLOs) have been developed to further define expectations related to this foundation area.
-(For a complete listing of Manitoba's science GLOs see Appendix 1.)
+(For a complete listing of Manitoba's Science GLOs, see Appendix.)